 The adviser met with my wife and enrolled her in a different, excessively expensive plan without my wife realizing what happened.
 It is only when she came home and started using terms that weren’t appropriate for NEA DirectInvest that I realized what happened.

 The adviser promptly canceled the enrollment paperwork she completed but couldn’t help us enroll in NEA DirectInvest.
 We assumed OCPS Retirement Services made an honest mistake but when we called them…

 - They explicitly, forcefully, and incorrectly insisted that NEA DirectInvest wasn’t a valid option.

-- They refused to provide any documentation specifying valid 403b plans beyond the names of the ten pre-selected financial institutions.
+- They refused to provide any documentation specifying valid 403b plans beyond the names of the many pre-selected financial institutions.

 - They never initiated an effort to research NEA DirectInvest or explain why we weren’t being allowed to enroll in it.

 - They focused on pushing us towards expensive 403b plans that weren’t in our best interest.